gchq/sleeper/CONTRIBUTING.md

 To get an overview of the project, read the [README](README.md).
 Read the [developer guide](docs/developer-guide.md) for help setting up a development environment.

+Also see our [coding conventions](development/conventions.md) and [test strategy](development/test-strategy.md).

 You can contribute code for any issue by raising a pull request from your own fork of the repository.
 Raise an issue for your change if there isn't one already.
-Also for working within sleeper we adhere to several coding conventions that are found in the [coding conventions document](development/conventions.md), as well as this details on how and when to write tests, as well as the tools can be found as part of the [test strategy](development/test-strategy.md).

 Please fill in the pull request template as accurately as possible, and try to match the pull request naming style described in the template.